ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of New Orleans Tuition Information

-If this information makes going to college feel scary, remember, the advertized cost of tuition doesn't tell the full story.
-Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
-And, student loans can make thecost of college more manageable until you've finishing school and found a job.
+If these numbers seem daunting, remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay way less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make thecost of college more manageable until you've finishing school and found a job.

 Does University of New Orleans Offer In-State and Out-of-State Tuition?

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Be sure to confirm your state's guidelines for how to qualify for in-state tuition.
+Choosing a school where you are eligible for in-state tuition can save students a lot of money on the overall cost of college.
+Take the time to check your state's guidelines for how to qualify for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on where you live.

 Explore other Louisiana colleges